suffolklibraries/lgc/content/collections/events/holiday-club-carlton-23-12.md

   [01473 890089](tel:01473890089)
 updated_by: c2a9acd7-26be-4f49-89cb-918d0960210a
-updated_at: 1732102426
+updated_at: 1732102553
 duplicated_from: e47b1d60-cf05-4256-9ae7-3a7ec133bf2c
+accessibility_information:
+  - 'Accessible toilets'
 ---
-Practical conservation and survey skills for teenagers aged 11-16.
+Holiday session involving outdoor activities, games, free play in the woods and crafts for 6-11 year olds.